-Settlers began moving to the Christmas area after the conclusion of the many Seminole Wars in the late 1830s.
-The Army under the command of Brig.
-General Abraham Eustis built Fort Christmas just west of this area in 1837 near the site of the Seminole encampment, Powell’s Town.
-Later, the area became an open range for cattle grazing after the Civil War.
-In the early 1900’s, the red cedar trees were harvested for the durable wood suitable for manufacturing wood furniture, construction and fence posts.
-Pine trees were tapped for turpentine, and later, logged for lumber.
-A dairy farm was established on the Wetlands Park property in the 1940s.
+The area of land which was to become the Orlando Wetlands Park was historically a wet prairie and a part of the St. Johns River floodplain.
+Settlers began moving to the Christmas area during the Second Seminole War in the late 1830s.
+In 1837, the Army, under the command of Brig.
+General Abraham Eustis built Fort Christmas.
+After the Civil War, settlers began to drain the wet prairie for agricultural purposes.
+The area became an open range for cattle grazing and in the early 1900s, red cedar trees were harvested for their durable wood suitable furniture, fence posts and general construction.
+Pine trees were also tapped for turpentine and logged for lumber.
+In the 1940s, a dairy farm was established on what is now the Wetlands Park property.

 The Iron Bridge Regional WRF was constructed in 1979 by the City of Orlando with a mandate from the U.S.E.P.A. to consolidate several wastewater treatment facilities and to expand the available sewer capacity in the area.
 However, regional facility needed more effluent disposal capacity by the mid-1980s.
 An innovative solution to this situation was to develop a man-made wetlands system for the reuse of the highly treated effluent from the regional treatment facility.
 The City of Orlando purchased 1,650 acres in 1986 at a cost of $5,128,000 near Fort Christmas for this purpose.
 The 1,220 acre man-made wetland treatment system was completed in July 1987 with the conversion of the former pasture areas into wetlands.